 Dockerfile and the related application files are stored in a code versioning system such as git.
 When a developer pushes a new piece of code into the versioning system, it triggers the so-called CI/CD system to start a build.
 This build takes the

-Dockerfile and creates the container image from it, then pushed into the registry.
+Dockerfile and creates the container image, then pushes it into the registry.

 Docker Swarm, Kubernetes & Others

 Containers are standardized technology, and there are multiple implementations.
 One such implementation is Docker.
 However, in the past couple of years, Kubernetes has significantly overtaken it in terms of popularity.